-Rule It shall be forbidden to send the packet 49 (list of Balises for SH Area) in a message which does not contain the packet 80 (Mode Profile) with the variable M_MAMODE = "Shunting".
-Exception: the rule does not apply for the radio message "SH authorised" since its list of optional packets includes the packets 3, 44 and 49 only.
+Rule It shall be forbidden to send the packet 49 (list of Balises for SH Area) in a message which does not contain the packet 80 (Mode Profile) with the variable M_MAMODE = "Shunting". authorised" since its list of optional packets includes the packets 3, 44 and 49 only.
 Reference SUBSET-026, section 4.4.8.1.1 b), 8.4.4.4.1 Justification The on-board must always link a list of balises for SH area to either one given mode profile "Shunting" or to one SH authorisation from the RBC.